felipmiguel/batec-ossrdbms-demo/README.md

 ### Deploy applications in Azure Container Apps

-The applications deployed to Azure Container Apps are the same, the only difference is the environment variables that are used to configure the database connection.
+The applications deployed to Azure Container Apps are the same.
+The only difference is the environment variables used to configure the database connection.
 In summary, there will be two API applications and two Web applications.

-API applications will have:
+The Web API applications will have:
-* User assigned managed identity configured.
+* User-assigned managed identity configured.
 That is used to access the databases.
-* Same identity is used to pull the Docker images from Azure Container Registry.
-Necessary permissions are configured by Terraform.
+* The same identity is used to pull the Docker images from the Azure Container Registry.
+Terraform configures the necessary permissions.
-* Environment variables to configure the database connection, MySQL or Postgres will have different values.
-Both of them will have the same value for the managed identity.
+* The environment variables to configure the database connection, MySQL or Postgres, will have different values.
+However, both will have the same value for the managed identity.
-* CORS configuration is updated to allow access from any Web application.
+* CORS configuration has been updated to allow access from any web application.

 Web applications will have:
-* User assigned managed identity configured to pull Docker images from Azure Container Registry.
-Necessary permissions are configured by Terraform.
+* User-assigned managed identity configured to pull Docker images from Azure Container Registry.
+Terraform configures necessary permissions.
 * Environment variables to configure the API connection.

 To deploy the applications, run the following commands: